DecentM/project-maps/README.md

 # Project Maps

-An experiment to create an end-user focused maps application using only open data
+An experiment to create an end-user focused maps application using open data

 ![Screenshot of a map, with a point selected.
 An info panel shows details about its website, phone number, opening hours, and a street-level photo](/.github/readme/screenshot.png?raw=true)